 1840 through the 1850s: Mary Louisa Macculloch and Jacob Miller

 Mary Louisa Macculloch Miller (1804-1888), George and Louisa’s daughter, spent her entire life at Macculloch Hall.
 She and her husband Senator Jacob Miller raised their nine children there.
-The fact that her family had owned enslaved people and that Mary Louisa grew up in a house with enslaved servants, did not preclude her from supporting the African Methodist Episcopal Church, one of the first independent Black churches in Morristown.
+The fact that her family had owned enslaved men, women, and children and that Mary Louisa grew up in a house with enslaved servants, did not preclude her from supporting the African Methodist Episcopal Church, one of the first independent Black churches in Morristown.

 Incorporated in 1843, the African Methodist Episcopal Church purchased land on Spring Street in Morristown where it built a small church.
 The building was dedicated in 1849 and a pastor was chosen.
 The congregation was in need of a new building on the site to serve as a parsonage.
 Mary Louisa donated a building on the Macculloch property for this purpose.
 It was hauled to Spring Street by numerous teams of oxen.
 The church is still located on Spring Street and is now known as the Bethel A.M.E.
 Church of Morristown.